-James Elgan Hillman Hall, completed in the fall of 1971, houses 116 men.
-This modern, air-conditioned facility is named for Dr. Hillman, former chairman of the Board of Trustees.
+James Elgan Hillman - Jack R. Morris Hall, completed in the fall of 1971, houses 122 students.
+This modern, air-conditioned facility is named for Dr. Hillman, former chairman of the Board of Trustees and Mr. Jack R. Morris a significant benefactor of Louisburg College.